Are you thinking about gigging it on a Saturday night alone or with your band?

 If you want a custom guitar, they can do it.
 With their Custom Shop, you can outfit, create, or mimic any style to truly have a one-of-a-kind instrument.

 They’re also dedicated to helping newbies learn the tricks of the guitar trade with their new 2017 Fender Play video subscription guitar lessons.
-If there’s a brand that’s dedicated to their customers, Fender is certainly one of the best in the industry.
+If there’s a brand that’s dedicated to their customers, Fender is certainly one of the best in the industry when it comes to acoustic electric guitars.

 Over a century of music know-how under their belt, Ibanez is definitely a brand worth buying from.
 With a long order of many models of guitars on their conveyor belts, there’s one that’s definitely for you.